-A gain or loss arising from a change in fair value is included in net surplus or deficit for the period in which it arises.
-If the entity determines that the law value of an investment property under construction is not reliably determinable tot expect the fair value of the property to be reliably measurable when construction is complete, if neasures that investment property under construction is complete, if neasures that investment property under construction is not reliably determined to expect the fair value of an investment expective property under construction is not reliably determined to expect under construction is not reliably determined the or value of an investment expective property under construction is not reliably determined to en a continuing basis, the entity measures that investment property under model (an perturbation is accounting policy on Property, plant and equipment).
-The entity expected expecting the structure expective property under determined to be area.
-The entity upplies the case model (as per the accounting policy constructions) and plant and the entity expected of the entity expected expective plant entity expected expective plant entity expected expective e
+A gain or loss arising from a change in fair value is included in net surplus or deficit for the period in which it arises

+If the entity determines that the fair value of an investment property under construction is not reliably determinable but expects the fair value of the property to be reliably measurable when construction is complete, it measures that investment property under construction at cost until either its fair value becomes reliably determinable or construction is completed (whichever is earlier).
+If the entity determines that the fair value of an investment property (other than an investment property under construction) is not reliably determinable on a continuing basis, the entity measures that investment property using the cost model (as per the accounting policy on Property, plant and equipment).
+The residual value of the investment property is then assumed to be zero.
+The entity applies the cost model (as per the accounting policy on Property, plant and equipment) until disposal of the investment property.

 Once the entity becomes able to measure reliably the fair value of an investment property under construction that has previously been measured at cost, it measures that property at its fair value.
 Once construction of that property is complete, it is presumed that fair value can be measured reliably.
-If this in on the case, the property is accounted for using the cost model in accordance with the accounting policy on Property, plant and equipment.
+If this is not the case, the property is accounted for using the cost model in accordance with the accounting policy on Property, plant and equipment.